 Jenece earned the Ph.D in Music Composition from the State University of New York at Buffalo, the Master of Music degrees in Music Composition and Vocal Performance from the University of Akron, and the Bachelor of Arts in Ethnomusicology from Bowling Green State University.
 Her studies in ethnomusicology led her to study Balinese Gamelan music with Pak Wayan Suweca on the island of Bali, Indonesia.
-She studied vocal work with Tony Arnold and Deborah Kavasch and she studied music composition with Marilyn Shrude, Burton Beerman, Donald Wilson, Wallace DePue, Jeffrey Stadelman, Jonathan Golove, and David Felder.
-She has also participated in workshops, festivals, and summer programs such as the June in Buffalo Festival, Summer in Sombor program in Serbia, Brevard Music Center, and the Weill Music Institute of Carnegie Hall.
+She studied voice with Tony Arnold and Deborah Kavasch and music composition with Marilyn Shrude, Burton Beerman, Donald Wilson, Wallace DePue, Jeffrey Stadelman, and David Felder.
+She has participated in workshops, festivals, and summer programs such as the June in Buffalo Festival, Summer in Sombor program in Serbia, Brevard Music Center, and the Weill Music Institute of Carnegie Hall.